xchwarze/flipperzero-firmware-wPlugins/README.md

 # FlipWeather
 FlipWeather is an innovative app for the Flipper Zero that uses WiFi to fetch GPS and weather information, making your Flipper Zero even more versatile.
-It leverages the FlipperHTTP flash for the WiFi Devboard, originally introduced in the WebCrawler app: [FlipperHTTP on GitHub](https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP).
+It leverages the FlipperHTTP flash for the WiFi Devboard, originally introduced in the WebCrawler app: https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP

+## Requirements
+- WiFi Dev Board for Flipper Zero with FlipperHTTP Flash: https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP
+- WiFi Access Point

 ## Features
 - **GPS Information**: Provides latitude, longitude, and other relevant GPS data.